- Any grade (most popular for pre-K through Grade 2)

 Help us help you have a great time

 - Special needs — We really want each visitor to have a great time—so please let us know in advance if there is anything that will help your class have the best field trip ever!
 We especially welcome students with special needs, so if there is anything we can do to make everyone feel welcome, please let us know.
-We can accommodate wheelchairs on the wagon rides and in the maze.
+We can accommodate wheelchairs on the wagon rides (let us know in advance, though) and some wheelchairs or okay in in the maze.
 Let us know if any of your kids has serious allergies to hay, animals, pollen, and other farm whatnot.

 - Cell phones are sometimes iffy at the farm.
 You can use our phone line if needed, and can give it to your office staff in case of emergency (608-622-7407.)